 We recommend the regular use of paw ointment to prevent dry and cracked paws.
 File away hard skin regularly to keep the paws soft and strong.
 Dead skin often causes cracking.
 A nail file can be used.

 Dogs sometimes break their toenails when running.
 Always keep the nails short, and cut them often.

 Shoulder injuries or back problems can be caused by a harness that doesn’t fit or by overtraining.

 To prevent injuries and to prepare the dog for running, always remember to warm up before you run and to go for a walk to cool down after.

-Also, remember that your dog’s digestion is slow.
+Also, keep in mind that your dog’s digestion is slow.
 There is a risk of stomach torsion if you feed your dog before a run.
 Multiple canicross world champion, Tessa Philippaerts, does not feed her dogs less than five hours prior to a competition.

 Running on gravel or tarmac

-Be careful if you are running on very hard surfaces.
-In summer, tarmac becomes hot and can burn your dog’s feet.
-Gravel roads could also damage the paws.
+Be careful if you are running with your dog on very hard surfaces.
+In summer, tarmac becomes hot and can burn your dog’s paw pads.
+Gravel roads are also hard on the paws.

 Hard surfaces are not as shock absorbent and are harder on your and your dog’s joints.
 Nevertheless, it is not always avoidable, and you might need to cross some roads before you are in the forest or park to run.
-Some days, tarmac is the only option you have.
+Some days, tarmac is the only option you have!
 It is okay as long as you do not go running on tarmac every day.
-It can actually help make the paws stronger!
+It can actually help strengthen the paws!

-For training, or even for walks on hot summer days, you can use socks to protect the paws from hot surfaces or when training on gravel roads.
+For training, or even for walks on hot summer days, you can use booties to protect your dog’s paws from hot surfaces or when training on gravel roads.